nuejs/nue/packages/nuejs.org/docs/ux-development.md

 ## JavaScript
-Once the basics of designs are implemented you can enhance the experience with [motion and reactivity](reactivity.html):

-!
-VIDEO

-Nue brings reactivity to the hands of UX developers, who can now implement advanced dynamics directly with CSS and small snippets of JavaScript.
+Nue brings [motion and reactivity](reactivity.html) to the hands of UX developers.
+They can implement advanced dynamics with vanilla CSS.
 Things like view transitions and scroll-triggered animations are nothing but modern CSS:

 ```css
 /* view transition: Scale down the "old" page */